LauraRuis/groundedSCAN/README.md

 evaluated on its ability to follow one or more instructions in this environment.
 Some instructions require interaction with particular kinds of objects.

+Now with RL mode (i.e., a reward function is added besides the supervised learning targets).
+To see how to train an RL agent go to [RL Mode]()

 ## TL;DR
 The data used in [the grounded SCAN paper](https://arxiv.org/abs/2003.05161) can be found in the folder `data` of this repository.
 This data can be used to train models with [the multi-modal baseline from the paper](https://github.com/LauraRuis/multimodal_seq2seq_gSCAN).
 The exact match accuracies reported in the paper can then be reproduced with the mode `error_analysis` in this repository.